 What does this mean for our eating?
 Most dishes use pepper anyway.
 Double check yours.
 Add an extra sprinkle or two.
 More pepper isn’t going to hurt unless it makes the dish inedible to your palate (then you’ve defeated the purpose).
 Definitely look at your drink recipes.
 I don’t see it as obvious at all to add pepper to a turmeric milk or tea drink.
 I try to remind myself to do so and I still forget to add it at times.
 Perhaps more consumption of turmeric will sharpen my brain just a bit more in that department.

 It’s worth the effort to find fresh turmeric if it’s possible.
 If you have an Indian grocery store near you, that may be your best bet.
 A more general Asian grocery store may carry it (though those near us do not).
 Increasingly you can find it at stores like Whole Foods and other independent health food stores.
 You can even buy it online, for example from our affiliate partner here.
 Buying it local in person will be better because you make sure it is fresh.
 In fact, I would not buy turmeric online during warm months.
 It would not travel well by mail.
 You will also want a stash of powdered turmeric for additional flexibility and ease of use.
 You can find it at any of the stores above.
-If you are shopping online, our partner of choice carries it here.
-The quality is excellent.

 For some of the ideas above, here are starting points on some of the processes you may use: